 When is the Best Time to Visit Sintra?

-How to Get to Sintra From Lisbon
+How to Travel From Lisbon to Sintra

-There is no need to purchase your train tickets in advance, the trains run frequently enough that you can buy it right from the train station before departing.
+There is no need to purchase your train tickets in advance, the trains run frequently enough that you can buy them right from the train station before departing.
 The cost of a return ticket is 4.50 euros.
-You can also use your Lisbon metro card, known as the Lisboa Viva card if you already have money loaded on it from using public transportation in Lisbon.

 If you are planning to rent a car on your trip to Portugal, then driving to Sintra is also a great option.
 The drive is a quick and easy 30 minutes.
 Just make sure your accommodation has room for parking.

 A third option for transportation to Sintra is by guided tour.
 This option is available if you are just looking to spend just a day trip visiting Sintra.
-The pricier of options, the tour will bring you to some of the best sights within Sintra and will completely handle all transportation to and within the town.

-How to Get Around Within Sintra
+How to Get Around in Sintra

-Despite the towns smaller size, Sintra’s main attractions are still fairly spread out.
+Despite the town’s smaller size, Sintra’s main attractions are still fairly spread out.
 This makes it a bit harder to explore the attractions by foot and you will need to figure out transportation options.
-Luckily, Sintra has a great tourist bus that takes you to all the main highlights year round.

 How to Take the Tourist Bus:

-The main tourist bus is number 434 and offers a great 24 hour hop on hop off ticket.
+The main tourist bus is number 434 and offers a great 24-hour hop on hop off ticket.
 It takes you around to many of the palaces, castles and villas that are included on Sintra’s best things to see and do.
 You can purchase your ticket directly on the bus, but you will need cash.

 Cost of the Tourist Bus:

-The 24 hour pass costs 11 euros and works for other tourist bus lines in Sintra too (i.e. the 403 and 435).
+The 24-hour pass costs 11 euros and works for other tourist bus lines in Sintra too (i.e. the 403 and 435).
 You can use it the next day to visit Cabo da Roca on the west coast.
 To read more about transportation details for getting to the west coast for the Sintra Coastal trail and Cabo da Roca viewpoint, read this guide.

 Best Places to Stay in Sintra